Don’t waste it!

 How to sign up

-Click the button below or email us at compost@kaicycle.org.nz with your full name, address, phone number and start date.
+Click the button above or email us at compost@kaicycle.org.nz with your full name, address, phone number, preferred hub, start date and subscription plan (monthly, 6 months, annual).

 If your local hub is already full, or if there isn’t a hub in your area, you can join our waitlist here.
 We’re planning on expanding our drop-off network in the future - get in touch if you would like to see a hub in your neighbourhood.